quicwg/qlog/draft-ietf-quic-qlog-main-schema.md

 While qlog is a more high-level logging format, it also allows the inclusion of most raw wire image information, such as byte lengths and even raw byte values.
-This can be useful when for example investigating or tuning packetization behaviour or determining encoding/framing overheads.
+This can be useful when for example investigating or tuning packetization behavior or determining encoding/framing overheads.
 However, these fields are not always necessary and can take up considerable space if logged for each packet or frame.
 They can also have a considerable privacy and security impact.
 As such, they are grouped in a separate optional field called "raw" of type RawInfo (where